-Voices of Nursing Research and Scholarship for a Healthier Future
+2026 Nursing Research Summit and Malasanos Lectureship Voices of Nursing Research and Scholarship for a Healthier Future, April 10, 2026

 The College of Nursing, UF Health, and the North Florida/South Georgia Veterans Health System are partnering to present the 2026 Nursing Research Summit and Malasanos Lectureship.
 The Nursing Research Summit will showcase innovative research that can be used to solve complex health problems.

-Abstract Submission deadline is March 6!
+Submission Deadline is March 6th

 Location

-1225 Center Drive, Gainesville (HPNP Building Atrium and Auditorium)
+1225 Center Drive, Gainesville FL 32610

 Parking is located in the visitor section of Parking Garage 2, which is situated on Center Drive directly across from the College of Dentistry.
-Parking vouchers will be available at the end of the event that offer a reduced parking fee.

 Jessica Keim-Malpass, PhD, RN